misachi/ha_postgres/README.md

 ./grafana.sh
 ```

 After every script has ran to completion, check the browser on http://localhost:3000 to access Grafana and login using default username and password `admin` for both.
+See the long post [here](https://dev.to/misachi/ha-postgres-with-patroni-and-barman-ien)

 Once logged in create a data source ![data source](assets/data_source.png)